 Types of Employment Laws in West Virginia

-Workers in West Virginia are protected by both state and federal employment laws and acts which prevent employers from acting wrongfully or mistreating employees.
+Workers in Charleston are protected by both state and federal employment laws and acts which prevent employers from acting wrongfully or mistreating employees.
 These laws are crucial to the U.S. economy and change often as new policies are adopted and the expectations of society shift forward.

 Some of the most common employment laws and acts that govern West Virginia workers include the following (but are not limited to):